We want to help make getting to and driving on campus safe, easy, and enjoyable! Here is what you need to know:

 Wayfinding Map will help you find the roadway entrance and parking area closest to where you are going.
 Please plan accordingly and follow the direction of one-way traffic flow.

-Choose from the following three roadway entrances, as seen on the
+Choose from the following four roadway entrances, as seen on the Wayfinding Map:

 - Oak Street Entrance

 Please note: The West 28th Avenue Entrance is inaccessible from the east.
 Enter from the west (Oak Street).

 Whether you arrive by transit, cycling, or carshare, we have services on site to support your choice.

 The Children's & Women's Health Centre of BC Community Map shows you locations of:

 Places of interest close to BC Women's Hospital + Health Centre

 Visit the TransLink Trip Planner to plan your transit trip to BC Women's Hospital + Health Centre.